 For example, a person places a glass of ice water on top of a van and forgets it is there, then the van takes off.
 The glass hangs in there for a while (maybe) but ultimately falls off.
 This is of course completely predictable, but when it falls and how it flips, etc., all are unpredictable to the human observer.
 However, had we a De-Randomizing Computer, we would be able to put sensors on the van, the glass, in the water, in the air, on the road (you get the idea) and capture all the data necessary to predict exactly when, where, and how the glass of ice water would meet its demise.

-Consider this example a little further.
-Particularly consider the flight path taken by the glass itself.
-What forces affect its course?
-Any number of identifiers will have impact upon the glass as it falls, turns, flips, and ultimately finds a landing spot: the size of the glass (tall, wide, short), the composition of the container itself (made of glass or plastic), if made of glass the relative heaviness of the glass bottom, how much of the water remains in the glass as it falls, the ratio of water to ice, and so on.
-And we could go on and ask about the speed of the van, the terrain it is moving along, the relative turn of the vans direction, the consistency of the driver’s acceleration.
+Consider this example a little further, particularly the flight path taken by the glass itself.
+What forces affected its course?
+Any number of identifiers will have had an impact upon the glass as it fell, turned, flipped, and ultimately found a landing spot: the size of the glass (tall, wide, short), the composition of the container itself (made of glass or plastic), if made of glass the relative heaviness of the glass bottom, how much of the water remained in the glass as it fell, the ratio of water to ice, and so on.
+And we could go on and ask about the speed of the van, the terrain it was moving along, the relative turn of the van’s direction, the consistency of the driver’s acceleration.
 You get the idea.

 Another example is the wind: presumably a stellar example of randomness.
 Even Jesus referred to the wind saying, “The wind blows wherever it pleases.
 You hear its sound, but you cannot tell where it comes from or where it is going (John 3:8).”
 But the wind is not random!
 There are very specific forces that cause the wind to go one way and then another.
 We can go pretty far these days to predict the wind.
 But we can only go so far.
 But had we the De-Randomizing Computer we could determine, right down to the brush of wind across our face, when, where, why, and how it would happen.